Nishant7410/Nishant-Epam-CleanCode/README.md

 # Nishant-Epam-CleanCode
-calculate simple interest and compound interest
+calculate simple interest and compound interest and construction area.